 Scotch Opening 6.Be3 Mainline

-It’s thanks to the move 6…Qf6 that Black is not inferior in the position after knight captures on c6.
-Even so, plenty of players handling the Black pieces are not aware of this move Qf6.
+It’s thanks to moving 6…Qf6 that Black is not inferior in the position after knight captures on c6.
+Even so, plenty of players handling the Black pieces is not aware of this move Qf6.
 And, even after Black has played the move 6…Qf6, there is still potential for White to outplay Black in an endgame, which he may be more comfortable with.